Dear Friends: We built a treehouse! Now our little grandchildren have a place to hang out when they come to visit.

 Nora decided the treehouse needed a sign, so she painted this one.

-She also thought the area under the treehouse should be the designated “Truck Zone” for playing with toy trucks.
+She also thought the area underneath should be the designated “Truck Zone” for playing with toy trucks.

 A small picnic table is being enjoyed by some Little Ponies.